Flipbook Versus PDF ▷Are You Ready To Rumble?

-Flipbooks resolve many of the issues that put pdf’s at a disadvantage.
-Thanks to HTML5, flipbook technology is know more user-friendly and can be integrated with Google Analytics so you can measure performance and improve content.
+Flipbooks resolve many of the issues that put PDFs at a disadvantage.
+Thanks to HTML5, flipbook technology knows more user-friendly and can be integrated with Google Analytics so you can measure performance and improve content.

-Flipbooks are interactive and provide an immersive experience which is unique and user-friendly.
-Providing your content is good enough, flipbooks are likely to receive more engagement than a standard pdf file.
+Flipbooks are interactive and provide an immersive experience that is unique and user-friendly.
+Providing your content is good enough, flipbooks are likely to receive more engagement than a standard PDF file.

 One of the main reasons for that is because flipbooks are responsive and can be used on multiple devices, including mobile handsets.
 They are a perfect combination for tablets that are easy to carry around, but have screens that are big enough to access content without needing to scroll.

-Furthermore, interactive functions allow users to zoom in and make the text bigger and easier to digest, or to take a closer look at the details of images.
+Furthermore, interactive functions allow users to zoom in and make the text bigger and easier to digest.
+And with the zoom take a closer look at the details of images.
 Sound effects also make it sound as though they are turning the pages of a handheld print publication.

 Flipbook versus PDF